tonyg/syndicate/FAQ.md

 * How do I run a prospect program?
-  - `#lang prospect` collects actions (`spawn`s) from module toplevel and uses them as boot actions for a ground-level world.
+  - `#lang prospect` collects actions (`spawn`s) from module toplevel and uses them as boot actions for a ground-level network.
 The alternative is to use a different #lang, and to call `run-ground` yourself; see an example in prospect/examples/example-plain.rkt.